 Here are five simple ways you can increase the effectiveness of the food you eat:

 - Take a digestive enzyme supplement.
+What are digestive enzymes?
 Our bodies make their own digestive enzymes that break down food in the mouth, stomach, and small intestine into smaller, absorbable molecules.
 However, while all fresh food contains enzymes, our modern habits destroy them.
 We grow fruits and vegetables in depleted soil, gas them to prolong shelf life, and cook them at high heat.
 All of this reduces their enzyme levels.

 - Take a probiotic to increase friendly flora.
 Friendly bacteria help produce the enzymes we need to break down food.
 They also support immune health and help protect the vulnerable cells along the linings of the mouth, esophagus, stomach, and intestines.